 We did eventually divorce (amicably).
 We kept in occasional contact.
 I felt genuine happiness for him when he began a relationship with a woman who had been a mutual friend.

 I. was. not. shocked. when he informed me that he had been diagnosed with bipolar disorder.

 Two days before he died, at the age of 48, from an apparent heart attack, he emailed me…”I’m sorry for any pain I caused you.
 I never meant to hurt you.”

 After our divorce, I met Craig.
-I feared that beginning a new relationship, I would replay the mistakes or patterns of the past.
-I was attracted to his beautiful blue eyes, the variety of his life experiences, his storytelling, his willingness to tackle my “to do list”.
+I feared that by beginning a new relationship, I would replay the mistakes or patterns of the past.
+I was attracted to his beautiful blue eyes, the variety of his life experiences, his storytelling, his willingness to tackle my “to-do list”.

 The main difference between my two relationships is “him”–my other half.
 One self-centered and bi-polar, the other family-centered and stable.

 I, on the other hand, am pretty much the same.
 Still a hot mess much of the time.
 Replaying my communication strategies of the past.